DimEvil/bio_mobilization_workshop/_episodes/34-node-opportunities.md

 ---
-title: "GBIF opportunities (CESP, BID, Ambassador programme)"
+title: "GBIF opportunities (CESP, BID, Ambassador programme, data use club)"
 start: true
 teaching: 0
 exercises: 90
 questions:
-- ""
+- "What is CESP"
-- ""
+- "What is BID"
 - "..."
 objectives:
 - "Learn about CESP"